blakethom8/cool-mint/docs/03-architecture/02-core-system.md

 ### Task Context (task.py)

-The TaskContext serves as the shared state container flowing through the pipeline:
+The TaskContext serves as the shared state container flowing through the workflow:

 ```python
 class TaskContext(BaseModel):